Temwa Chaŵinga: 2024: Record-setting Golden Boot and MVP

 Chaŵinga scored in a league-record eight regular-season games in a row from June 9 to September 7.
 She was again named NWSL Player of the Month with four goals in five games in September.
 She scored her 19th goal of the season in a 1–0 win over Bay FC on October 12, breaking Sam Kerr's single-season record of 18 goals in 2019.
 With her 20th goal against the San Diego Wave, she became the first NWSL player to score against all 13 other teams in one season.
 On October 26, she scored the only two goals in the final of the 2024 NWSL x Liga MX Femenil Summer Cup against NJ/NY Gotham FC.
-Chawinga became the first player in NWSL history to score 20 goals in a single season and was awarded the 2024 NWSL Golden Boot.
-She was voted NWSL Most Valuable Player.
+Chawinga became the first player in NWSL history to score 20 goals in a single season and was awarded the NWSL Golden Boot.
+She was also voted NWSL Most Valuable Player.
+She was ranked by The Guardian as the 19th best player in the world in 2024.

+2025: NWSL Shield and second MVP

-Chawinga scored her 25th career NWSL regular-season goal in a 1–0 win over the Orlando Pride on May 16, 2025, becoming the fastest player to reach that mark (34 games).
+On January 29, 2025, Chawinga signed a three-year contract extension to keep her with the Current through 2028.
+On May 16, she scored her 25th career NWSL regular-season goal in a 1–0 win over the Orlando Pride, becoming the fastest player to reach that mark (34 games).
 On September 20, she scored in a 2–0 win over the Seattle Reign, clinching the NWSL Shield with the best record in the league in record time.
 On October 18, she left the game against the Houston Dash with a leg injury in the first half.

 Chawinga finished the 2025 regular season with 15 goals in 23 appearances to win the Golden Boot for a second consecutive time, joining Sam Kerr as the only players to win multiple times.
 The team set multiple NWSL records including most points, most wins, and fewest goals allowed in a season.
 She was unable to return from her injury for the playoffs as the Current were upset by Gotham FC in the quarterfinals.
 In 2025 she was named NWSL MVP for the second consecutive season, making her the first NWSL player to receive that award in two consecutive seasons.
+She was ranked by The Guardian as the sixth best player in the world in 2025.

+2026

+After missing the first four games of the season, Chawinga returned from injury on April 4, 2026, recording an assist in 40 minutes of action as the Current won 2–1 against Gotham FC.
+On May 10, she scored her first goals back – scoring the first regular season hat trick in franchise history with all three in a 3–0 win over the Chicago Stars – and was named NWSL Player of the Week.